 The use of AI & data learning to create highly personalised viewing experiences allow for fully interactive and individualised insights for the audience – all of which will permit Weavr to demonstrate insight into how audiences of the future engage in immersive experiences and the pathways to future commercialisation.

 Weavr is funded by the UK Research and Innovation (UKRI), the UK Government’s non-departmental public body for innovation and research, and the consortium partners ESL (Turtle Entertainment), Rewind, Dock10, Cybula, FocalPoint VR and the University of York.
-Weavr is a two-year demonstrator grant that focuses on esports broadcasting, as part of the Industry Strategy Challenge Fund (ISCF).
+Weavr is a 2.5-year demonstrator grant that focuses on esports broadcasting, as part of the Industry Strategy Challenge Fund (ISCF).
 Weavr has already generated international awareness and interest from UK policy makers:

 “The UK esports industry is growing rapidly, and ESL UK are right at the heart of its expansion.
 I’m excited to see how the Weavr project will create innovative and immersive experiences for esports fans across the globe, helping to get them even closer to the live action.”
-Margot James MP, Minister for Digital and the Creative Industries
+Margot James MP, (former) Minister for Digital and the Creative Industries

 The Weaver Companion is the first application build off the Weavr technology stack, and was showcased during the ESL One Birmingham 2019 tournament.
 It showcases how audience-facing services can tap into the proprietary Weavr data platform to build data-driven experiences for esports and sports audiences.